rajeev9352/coolair-project-/DEPLOYMENT_GUIDE.md

 This guide explains how to deploy the CoolAir project with separate URLs for the main website and admin panel.

+## Prerequisites

+Before deploying, make sure you have:
+1. A GitHub account with the repository
+2. Domain names for your main website and admin panel (optional but recommended)
+3. A hosting provider for the backend API
+4. Database credentials if using PostgreSQL

 ## Project Structure

 - Main Website: Root directory (Next.js app)